 Servlet Containers

-Servlet containers are responsible for handling the HTTP requests and responses and also knowing which Java bean to call whenever a request is received.
+Servlet containers handle the HTTP requests and responses.
+They also know which Java bean to call for each request.

 Servlet containers vs HTTP Servers

-Plain HTTP servers only implement HTTP protocol and even serve only static content.
+Plain HTTP servers only implement the HTTP protocol.
+They serve only static content.

 Convert HTTP to Java Objects

-In case of tomcat, the web server converts the raw HTTP request data into structured Java object.
+In tomcat, the web server turns the raw HTTP request data into a structured Java object.

 This includes extracting headers, session, parameters and request body.